MerreM/imgur-ripper/README.md

 # imgur-ripper
-Rips albums form imgur, in python, with Requests &amp; Beautiful Soup.
-With a delay so you don't flood your network.
+Rips albums from imgur, in python (2.7) with Requests &amp; Beautiful Soup.
+Written with a delay so you don't flood your network.